 Most big websites or internet service providers do this too.
 Cookies help the site remember your settings and preferences so you don’t have to keep re-entering them whenever you come back to us.

-We use Google Analytics and Europa Analytics cookies to understand our website performance.
-Regarding Google Analytics you can find more information here: safeguarding your data.
+We use Europa Analytics cookies to understand our website performance.

-- The videos present on the website are embedded from Vimeo and YouTube.
-All these websites have their own cookies and privacy policies that are automatically applied when watching the videos but over which we have no control.
+- The videos and tweets present on the website are embedded from Vimeo, YouTube and Twitter.
+All these websites have their own cookies and privacy policies that are automatically applied when viewing a webpage which has videos or tweets integrated, but over which we have no control.

 - By clicking on the LinkedIn, Twitter or Facebook button on our website you will be re-directed to the relevant site, which has its own cookies and privacy policies over which we have no control.